cloudoperators/greenhouse/docs/getting-started/operations/ownership.md

 - `TeamRoleBindings`
 - `Secrets`

-We call this relationship `Ownership`.
+Within the context of Greenhouse this relationship is called `Ownership`.

 ## Why Ownership of Resources